FreeFem/FreeFem-sources/README.md

 # FreeFem++ sources

-FreeFem++ is a partial differential equation solver for non-linear multi-physics systems in 2D and 3D
+[FreeFem++](https://freefem.org) is a partial differential equation solver for non-linear multi-physics systems in 2D and 3D using the finite element method.

 Problems involving partial differential equations from several branches of physics such as fluid-structure interactions require interpolations of data on several meshes and their manipulation within one program.